-The new course was designed by an englishman and an irishman, Cecil Blandford and Peter Gannon.
-They used the natural contours of the Chianti slopes to produce an outstanding course, threaded through the indigenous vines, olive trees, maritime pines and broom.
-The course is not long, but demands a high degree of skill.
+The course was designed by an Englishman and an Irishman, Cecil Blandford and Peter Gannon.
+They used the natural contours of the Chianti slopes to produce an outstanding course, threaded through the indigenous vines, olive trees, maritime pines, and broom.
+The course is not long but demands a high degree of skill.
 The greens are small and well defended by bunkers.
 The sloping fairways also present a great challenge.
 To play Ugolino is not just to indulge in a game of golf, it is to wander through a landscape of great natural beauty, surrounded by olive and other fruit trees.
 It is an unforgettable and uplifting experience.
-In his book “fifty places to play golf before you die”, the writer Chris Santella includes Ugolino as one of the fifty.
+In his book Fifty Places to Play Golf Before You Die, Chris Santella includes Ugolino as one of the fifty places to play.